MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 The goal now is to review this step and understand what's being folded back to the data source and what can't be folded.

-## 2. Select the query step to check its query plan
+## 2. Select the query step to review its query plan
 You've identified the **Kept bottom rows** step as a step of interest since it doesn't fold back to the data source.
 Right-click the step and select the option that reads **View Query plan**.
 This action will display a new dialog where you'll see a diagram for the query plan of the selected step.

 ![Query plan dialog that showcases a diagram view for the query plan with nodes connected by lines](media/query-plan/query-plan-diagram-sample-query.png)